Processing

 Annex US.I - Fees

 The amounts of these fees change periodically.
-The United States Patent and Trademark Office or the current USPTO Fee Schedule should be consulted for the applicable amounts at:
+The United States Patent and Trademark Office or the current USPTO Fee Schedule should be consulted for the applicable amounts at: https://www.uspto.gov/learning-and-resources/fees-and-payment/uspto-fee-schedule.

 National fee

-A national fee calculation sheet appears in Annex US.III
+A national fee calculation sheet appears in Annex US.III.

 Basic national fee (37 CFR 1.492(a))